A DLA model for Turbulence: DLA fluid correspondence

-we obtain equation (1).
-The normal component of the velocity field must certainly be zero on the surface of the vessel containing the liquid, thus on this surface $u$ must be constant sutisfying the first boundary condition.
-The boundary surface between turbulent and potential flow moves very rapidly \cite{Lan} and thus the component of the velocity normal to the boundary is much larger than the component of the velocity tangential to the boundary.
-Therefore this surface may be regarded to a very good degree of approximation as a potential surface too were the value of the potential may be taken convenietly to zero.
+we obtain \ern{eq1}.
+The normal component of the velocity field must certainly be zero on the surface of the vessel containing the liquid, thus on this surface $u$ must be constant satisfying the first boundary condition.
+The boundary surface between turbulent and potential flow moves very rapidly and erratically.
+This follows from the fact that the normal velocity to the surface {\bf is} the velocity of the surface.
 Thus satisfying the second boundary condition.
-The velocity of the boundary is of the form (2) with $k=1$ and $p$ is do to random deviation from pure potential flows.
+The velocity of the boundary is of the form \ern{eq2} with $k=1$ and where $p$ is due to random deviation from pure potential flow.
 The deviations of the flow from pure potential flow can be treated as a deterministic chaos effect but it also can be taken as a random perturbation due to complexity and smallness.
 We exclude the influence of large eddies since our description is implied only up to the scale of this eddies.